MyHubAlex/feathers-guide/offline/syncdata-syncnet.md

 It requires a software maintainer understand more things before working with the code.
 Finally, in this case, it increases the processing load on both the server and the client.

-Sometimes the best course is to choose the simplest strategy which addresses the needs.
+Often the best course is to choose the simplest strategy which addresses the needs.